ircam-ismm/dotpi/installing-a-raspberry-pi.md

 ![imager-os-rpios-lite](./assets/installing-a-raspberry-pi/imager-os-rpios-lite.png)

-Insert an SD card, and select it.
+Insert an SD card in your computer, and select it.

 ![imager-storage](./assets/installing-a-raspberry-pi/imager-storage.png)

 ![imager-storage-card](./assets/installing-a-raspberry-pi/imager-storage-card.png)

-Click `Next`.
+Press `Next`.

 ![imager-next](./assets/installing-a-raspberry-pi/imager-next.png)

 ::: info
-By default, the imager will automatically eject the SD Card when the installation terminates.This behavior can be changed in the `Option` tab of the imager settings.
+By default, the imager will automatically eject the SD Card when the installation terminates.
+This behavior can be changed in the `Option` tab of the imager settings.
 :::

 ![imager-next-settings](./assets/installing-a-raspberry-pi/imager-next-settings.png)